ucsb-cs56-projects/cs56-games-memory-card/W18_proj00.md

 Annan Zhang, Shihua Lu

+Game
+Description
 1. This project is a game that requires the player to match pairs of identical pictures from a bunch of pictures.
 The game has three different levels, from beginner to advanced.
 2. - User Story 1: As a game lover, I can identify two same pictures and match them together so that I can get points.
-   - User Story 2: As a proficient player, I can choose the different kinds of difficulties of the game so that I will not get bored playing the low lever.
+   - User Story 2: As a proficient player, I can choose the different kinds of difficulties of the game so that I will not get bored playing the low level.
-   - User Story 3: As a player, I need to remember the locations of the pictures so that I can train my memory.
+   - User Story 3: As a player, I can check the highest score so that I can know my rank.
 3. The software successfully runs.
 When running, the software first gives the user several options including
    - Checking the highest score
    - Choosing level of difficulties and starting the game